-The average liquid distribution at the left and right hand side of a crossflow fan sprayer is presented in figure 2.
-Showing that liquid distribution over height is different for both sides and the maximum liquid deposit is climbing with height at further distances.
+The average liquid and air speed distribution at the left and right hand side of the crossflow fan sprayer is presented in figure 1 for the full air fan setting and the Albuz ATR lilac nozzles (7 bar).
+Liquid distribution over height is different for both sides and not similar.
+Air speed distribution is also not similar on the left and right hand side and shows a gap at 2-3 m height.